 - Use it in marinades and sauces.

-- Mix it with cacao powder to make a quick chocolate sauce that you can drizzle over snacks and berries.
+- Mix it with cacao powder and non-bitter stevia to make a quick and easy chocolate sauce that you can drizzle over snacks and berries.

 Why Choose MCT Oil Powder?

 Here are additional reasons why MCT oil is a good idea in powder form:

 - Some people find it easier on the digestive system.

 - It’s easier to mix into baking recipes because of its dry texture.

 - No mess or oily residue (perfect for the kitchenette at work, road trips, and camping)

 MCT oil is generally safe and doesn’t have any documented serious adverse effects, even at dosages up to 1 gram per kilogram of bodyweight[*].